phd-work-22/Exploring-turnover-retention-and-growth-in-an-OSS-ecosystem/README.md

 This process resulted in a clean dataset of 662,731 sentences, each assigned a sentiment score using the SentiStrength-SE tool.

-Source code for sentiment labeling: ExecuteSentistrengthSE.java; output: results of sentimen analysis gentoo mlists.txt.
-File included is sentistrength.sh.
-In order to giving the scores to each sentence, we have to compile and run the ExecuteSentistrengthSE.java together with file 'gentoo_mlists_normalised_komen.txt' as its input and its ouput as 'results of sentimen analysis gentoo mlists.txt'.
+Source code for sentiment labeling: _ExecuteSentistrengthSE.java_; output: _results of sentimen analysis gentoo mlists.txt_.
+File included is _sentistrength.sh_.
+In order to giving the scores to each sentence, we have to compile and run the _ExecuteSentistrengthSE.java_ together with file '_gentoo_mlists_normalised_komen.txt_' as its input and its ouput as '_results of sentimen analysis gentoo mlists.txt_'.
-The 'results of sentimen analysis gentoo mlists.txt' was put into a table in the database and the code used was InsertingResults.java
+The '_results of sentimen analysis gentoo mlists.txt_' was put into a table in the database and the code used was _InsertingResults.java_

 3. Data Analysis